Who We Are

 Founding Story

-Artist Tim A Shaw and curator Niamh White founded Hospital Rooms after a close friend was admitted to a mental health hospital.
+Artist Tim A Shaw MBE and Curator Niamh White MBE founded Hospital Rooms after a close friend was admitted to a mental health hospital.
 On visiting her, they were shocked to find the hospital environment was cold and clinical at a time when she was so vulnerable.
-Having worked in the arts for 10 years each, they felt they had the skills and community to be able to transform these spaces with high-quality artworks.

 In 2016, Dr Emma Whicher gave them the opportunity to run their first project at the Phoenix Unit, a rehabilitation unit for people with a diagnosis of schizophrenia.
 They commissioned Nick Knight, Gavin Turk, and Assemble, among other world-class artists, to work with patients and staff to create site-specific artwork for the ward.
 The project received national press attention and Hospital Rooms has been inundated with requests for projects ever since.